pedrohrsantos01/pedrohrsantos01/README.md

-### Olá, sou Pedro Santos 👋
+### Hello, I'm Pedro Santos 👋

-- 🔭 Atualmente trabalho como Desenvolvedor Full Stack Jr/Professor de TI
+- 🔭 Currently working as a Developer Full Stack Jr
+- 4 years of experience as a teacher of the higher course of Digital Games
-- 🌱 Neste momento estudando Desenvolvimento Full Stack
+- 🌱 At the moment deepening my knowledge in Full Stack Development
-- Graduação em Tecnologia de Jogos Digitais
-- Pós-Graduação em Docência do Ensino Superior
+- Degree in Digital Game Technology
+- Postgraduate Diploma in Higher Education Teaching

 <div align="center">